HaxeFoundation/HaxeManual/md/manual/types-nullability-optional-arguments.md

-## 2.2.1 Optional Arguments and Nullability:
+## 2.2.1 Optional Arguments and Nullability

 Optional arguments also have to be accounted when considering nullability.